FStarLang/FStar/pulse/README.md

      `Plugin`.
 Otherwise, it is set by default to `OCaml`.

 4. After those variable definitions, insert `include
-   $PULSE_HOME/share/steel/Makefile.include` to your Makefile.
+   $PULSE_HOME/share/pulse/Makefile.include` to your Makefile.

 5. In your project directory, run `make -j verify`

 ### Calling F* directly

-If you already have an existing `Makefile` for your Steel-based project, you now need to pass new options to your Makefile to use Steel from this repository, as described in this section.
+If you already have an existing `Makefile` for your Pulse-based project, you now need to pass new options to your Makefile to use Pulse from this repository, as described in this section.

-To call F* with Steel:
+To call F* with Pulse:

-1. Make sure F* and Steel are properly located, following steps 1 and 2 above.
+1. Make sure F* and Pulse are properly located, following steps 1 and 2 above.
 2. Pass the following options to F*:
-   * in all cases, `--include $PULSE_HOME/lib/pulse --load_cmxs pulse`
+   * in all cases, `--include $PULSE_HOME/lib/pulse --include $PULSE_HOME/lib/pulse/core --include $PULSE_HOME/lib/pulse/class  --include $PULSE_HOME/lib/pulse/pledge --load_cmxs pulse`
-   * if you want to use Pulse, add `--include $PULSE_HOME/lib/pulse`
-   * if you want to use SteelC, add `--include $PULSE_HOME/lib/pulse/c`
+   * if you want to use PulseC, add `--include $PULSE_HOME/lib/pulse/c`

-TODO: we should distribute a binary package with the Steel plugin statically linked in fstar.exe.
-In that case, the `--load_cmxs pulse` option to load the Steel plugin would no longer be necessary.
-Then, what about the `--include` paths?

-### Extracting Steel code to C or OCaml
+### Extracting Pulse code to C or OCaml

-TODO: add instructions to extract code.
-Meanwhile, see:
-* `share/steel/examples/steel/llist2/Makefile` for a C extraction
-  example.
-(The rule to extract `*.krml` files is already in the `share/steel/Makefile.include` file distributed and installed with Steel.)
+The rule to extract `*.krml` files is already in the `share/pulse/Makefile.include` file distributed and installed with Pulse.
+To learn how to run Karamel, you can have a look at the PulseCPointStruct example in `share/pulse/examples/Makefile`.

-* `share/steel/examples/steel/OWGCounter` for an OCaml extraction
-  example.
-This example has both a `Makefile` to extract the Steel code to C, and a `dune` file to compile the extracted OCaml code.
-Most notably, to compile and run OCaml code extracted from Steel, `$PULSE_HOME/lib` has to be added to `OCAMLPATH` (which is already the case by default with opam, if the opam environment is properly set up with `eval $(opam env)`), and the `steel.runtime` package has to be used.
+The rule to extract `*.ml` files is already in the `share/pulse/Makefile.include` file distributed and installed with Pulse.
+TODO: add a compilation example for OCaml.

 ## Developer's guide

-If you want to contribute to Steel, Pulse or SteelC code, please read `CONTRIBUTING.md`
+If you want to contribute to Pulse, please read `CONTRIBUTING.md`